Trade Forex Trading

 Official Symbol - SPX:IND

 The 500 component/constituent stocks which make up the S&P 500 Index are picked from the major industries in the American economy.
-The calculation of this index is however different compared to the other Indices: the price component of the 500 stocks also has got a weighting factor that makes this index more volatile than others.
+The calculation of this index is however different compared to the other Indices: the price component of the 500 shares also has got a weighting factor that makes this index more volatile than others.

 Strategy for Trading S & P 500 Index